istio/istio.io/content/en/docs/ambient/migrate/migrate-policies/index.md

 ### Bypass prevention during incremental migration

-During a migration where some source workloads are still in sidecar mode, a strict waypoint-only DENY policy will reject their traffic.
+During a migration where some source workloads are still in sidecar mode, a strict waypoint only DENY policy will reject their traffic.
 Sidecar mode workloads use HBONE to route traffic directly to ztunnel at the destination, bypassing the waypoint, so ztunnel sees the sidecar identity as the source principal, not the waypoint.